mjfrigaard/sharing-your-work/manuscript/02chapter.md

 1. First, you'll need to download and install R from [CRAN](https://cran.r-project.org/).
 2. Second, download and install [RStudio](https://www.rstudio.com/products/rstudio/download/), the integrated development environment (IDE) for R

-**Working in the browser**
+### Use RStudio in the browser

-3. An alternative to downloading and installing R and RStudio is using [RStudio.Cloud](https://rstudio.cloud/) which operates entirely in your browser.
+An alternative to downloading and installing R and RStudio is using [RStudio.Cloud](https://rstudio.cloud/) which operates entirely in your browser.
 You'll need to sign up for RStudio.cloud for free using your Google account or email address, but we recommend using a Github account.
 You can create a Github account [here](https://github.com/join).

-**Open-source software bonus:** As mentioned previously, you'll also find a massive network of support on [Stackoverflow](https://stackoverflow.com/questions/tagged/r), [RStudio Community](https://community.rstudio.com/), and [Google Groups](https://groups.google.com/forum/#!forum/r-help-archive).

 ### What is Git?